 How Being Organized Saves You Time and Money

 However, most of us are not Martha Stewart, so we struggle with these tasks.
-We're human and we’re busy - and on a good day a little tired!
+We're human and busy - and on a good day, we're a little tired!
 To motivate ourselves, sometimes it's important to remember why Being Organized Saves You Time and Money.

-The reality is, organization is beneficial for everyone and can be adapted to suit your individual needs with a little bit of effort.
-And believe it or not, being organized in your everyday life actually saves you time and money.
-Here are a few reasons why.
+In reality, organizing is beneficial for everyone and can be adapted to suit your individual needs with little effort.
+And believe it or not, being organized in your everyday life saves you time and money.

-Organization Keeps you Efficient and Stress-Free
+1. Organization Keeps you Efficient and Stress-Free

 Don't be afraid of sorting your papers or files too much.
 The more categories of things you come up with, the easier it will be to find exactly what you need when you need it.

 More Helpful Organization Solutions:

-Being Organized Saves You from Buying New
+2. Being Organized Saves You from Buying New

-Organization keeps you from buying items you already have, but you've forgotten about or lost in your household or workplace.
-Because you don't use them on a regular basis, you're more likely to forget about a box of bandaids you bought several months ago and never opened, than your car keys or wallet.
+Organizing keeps you from buying items you already have but you've forgotten about or lost in your home, car, or workplace.
+Because you don't use them regularly, you're more likely to forget about a box of bandaids you bought several months ago and never opened than your car keys or wallet.

 By cleaning and organizing your designated "junk" drawers or areas and making a list of all the items, you will easily find the rubber bands or stapler you're looking for the next time you search.

 More Helpful Resources:

-Better Organization Helps You Remember Important Details
+3. Better Organization Helps You Remember Important Details

 More Helpful Organization Ideas:

-Being Organized Saves Money on Shopping
+4. Being Organized Saves Money on Shopping

 The same applies to non-food items, which can be bought in bulk and stored for later use, especially if you have a system for keeping track of them.

-While it may take a bit of effort, organizing your life allows you to use your time more efficiently and to take full advantage of your finances.
-Not only that, but the more thought-out your budget or schedule is, the less you will worry and stress about them.
+While it may take a bit of effort, organizing your life allows you to use your time more efficiently and take full advantage of your finances.
+Not only that, but the more thought-out your budget or schedule is, the less you'll worry and stress about them.

 More Helpful Organization Ideas:

-You May Find Something You Need
+5. You May Find Something You Need

 Through the process, you might likely come across un-cashed checks, gift cards, and even cash.
 A nice reward for your organizing efforts!
-Fist bump!

 Simplicity @ Home